 There is no formalized testing at the Kent Institute.
 Evaluation of each student's technical skill, as well as their level of effectiveness is carried out by myself personally, and I will take into account a number of criteria that include length of time training, the depth of the student's technical knowledge, their ability to apply the material in alive sparring situations, and their mental and emotional attitude.
-I don't want a student to simply memorize material and take a test.
-I want them to know it, to understand it, make it part of their being, and be able to express themselves effectively.
+The goal is not for a student to simply memorize material and take a test; it is to know the material, understand it, make it part of their being, and be able to express themselves effectively.

 Q - Is sparring included as part of your Institute's curriculum?

 Yes, sparring is an integral part of our curriculum.
 Bruce Lee used to tell his students that "No amount of 'dry-land' swimming will prepare a person for the water.
 They can stand at the edge of the pool all day practicing their various strokes, but in order to swim, they have to get into the water."
 The same holds true with regard to martial art.
 Sparring is the "acid-test" for all a student has learned during training.
 Only through free sparring can they develop such things as proper timing, correct judgment of distance, and effective application of technique while in a pressure situation.
 At the Kent Institute, we practice "freelance" sparring with proper protective equipment and qualified supervision.

 Practiced correctly, sparring is a healthy form of competition.
 However, it is concerned with much more than simply the idea of winning and losing.
 In sparring, a student is brought face to face with themselves; their strengths, their weaknesses, their fears.
 Each sparring session offers them an opportunity to learn about themselves, to learn how far they can go, how they respond to pressure, where they need to improve, etc. Ultimately, for the martial artist, the competition is not with others, but rather with themselves.